Professor Minoru Karasawa

 Founded in the early 1990s, AASP began with a small yet ambitious group of researchers, primarily based in East Asia and Oceania.
 Since our first conference in Hong Kong in 1995, we have held our Biennial Conferences in various places and have seen our membership expand to over 1,800 historical members, reaching South and Southeast Asia, the Middle East, Europe, and North America.

 Our growth has been remarkable, not only in numbers but also in the quality of research emanating from our region.
 Particularly notable is the recent advancements in the quality of research works published in our journal, Asian Journal of Social Psychology.
-Under the dedicated leadership of Editor-in-Chief, Yu Niiya, alongside Co-Editors-in-Chief Wendy Li and Lucy Xiaowan Lin, AJSP has seen significant improvements in Impact Factor and JCR ranking.
-I also invite you to tune into our Podcast series, where the Editor-in-Chief delves into critical issues published in those works and, at times, their behind-the-scenes stories.
+Under the dedicated leadership of Editor-in-Chief, Yu Niiya, alongside Co-Editors-in-Chief Lucy Xiaowan Lin and Jianning Dang, AJSP has earned wide recognition and high regard from readers across diverse fields and regions by continuing to publish research of strong scholarly value while preserving the distinctive characteristics of this region.
+It is expected to continue its further development and growth in the years ahead.

 Our partnership with other academic associations has further expanded our networks to foster a global exchange of ideas and research.
 Our history of cooperation with the International Association for Cross-Cultural Psychology, International Association of Language and Social Psychology, Society of Australasian Psychology, Southeast Asia Indigenous Psychology Network, Vietnam Association of Psychology, and Japanese Group Dynamics Association is especially worth noting.
 I look forward to strengthening these ties and expanding international networks with other organizations.